Clickyhdd/my-chat-app/README.md

 3.download the files

-4. make a file in  public\chat\ and call it USERS
+4.make a file in  public\chat\ and call it USERS

 5.make a file in public\chat\ and call it  Program_Files